berarma/ffbtools/docs/ffbwrap.md

   `--offset-fix`: Proton sets `offset` and `phase` to incorrect values.
 This option fixes it.

+  `--spam-protection`: Ignore any uploads that push the same parameters repeatedly to the same effect ID.
+Use this if you see kernel logs messages indicating that the force feedback queue is piling up.

 ## Examples

 Log calls to a file: